Luke Witte: Aftermath

 The Big Ten Conference suspended Taylor and Behagen for the rest of the season.
 Ohio State head coach Fred Taylor was angered that the universities (including his own), the NCAA, and the Big Ten Conference refused to pursue sanctions against the Minnesota program, and said later that his enthusiasm for the game was lost as a result; he retired early, in 1976.
-The Minnesota coach, Bill Musselman, was blamed for fostering a thuggish Gopher atmosphere—for instance, he had his team perform dunks and slams during pre-game workouts.
+The Minnesota coach, Bill Musselman, was blamed for fostering a thuggish Gopher atmosphere.
 Musselman denied that he ordered his team to play dirty or to initiate fights.
-Despite losing two of its key players, Minnesota went on to win the Big Ten championship with an 11-3 record.
+Despite losing two of its key players, Minnesota went on to win the Big Ten championship with an 11–3 record.

 Following the incident, the NCAA banned the practice of players performing dunks and slams during pre-game warm-ups when officials are not present.
 Witte chose not to pursue legal or any other avenue of retribution against his attackers.
 Instead, he has extended forgiveness and tried to achieve reconciliation.

 Pro career

-Witte was selected in the fourth round of the 1973 NBA Draft by the Cleveland Cavaliers, who also had fellow Buckeyes Hornyak and Jim Cleamons.
+Witte was selected in the fourth round of the 1973 NBA draft by the Cleveland Cavaliers, who also had fellow Buckeyes Hornyak and Jim Cleamons.
 Minnesota fight participant, Jim Brewer was on the team as well.
 Witte saw part-time action over three seasons; his 250 lb body spread over 7 ft was not mobile enough for an NBA then stocked with very good centers.
 He still suffered from vision impairment as well.